 Minimum contact accumulation conveyors allow for light contact between products when the system signals that queue to accumulate.
-Unlike zero pressure accumulation conveyors, this type of conveyor maintains a light but constant drive force on products waiting in accumulation.
-These conveyors are typically belt-driven roller or modular plastic conveyor belts.
+Unlike zero pressure accumulation conveyors, this type of conveyor maintains a light but constant drive force on products waiting in accumulation, typically belt-driven roller or modular plastic conveyor belts.

 Utilizing minimum contact accumulation conveyors are ideal for:

 - Transporting products of consistent size in operations that require only short sections of accumulation.

 - Allowing product to accumulate before sorting and packing.

 Now that you have a better understanding of accumulation conveyors, contact a REB professional today.
 Whether you are certain which type of accumulation conveyor is right for you, or if you need more guidance, REB experts are here to help.